• Skip to primary navigation

 Notes

-If you love using pesto, you can add 4 tsp. pine nut powder, or add pine nuts to chop with the basil.
+If you want to make real pesto, you can add 4 tsp. pine nut powder, or add pine nuts to chop with the basil.
+If garlic or parmesan cheese are not your thing, leave them out.

 Nutrition